-General principles on and practices of test sample preparation and sample selection
+General principles on, and practices of, test sample preparation and sample selection

-The material used in the biological assay shall be representative of the composition and surface characteristics of the final product and of the processes used in its manufacture.
-See 7.1 and ISO 10993-1:2003, 5.1 a).
+The material used in the biological assay should be representative of the composition and surface characteristics of the final product and of the processes used in its manufacture (see 7.1).

-Documentation of the composition of plastic and rubber materials shall include identification of the resin, polymer and any additives.
-The formulation description shall specify the history of the material, e.g., information on the thermal processing, and whether it is virgin or reground and, if reground, the specification for the maximum allowable regrind.
+Documentation of the composition of plastic and rubber materials should include identification of the resin, polymer and any additives.
+The formulation description should specify the history of the material, e.g. information on the thermal processing and whether it is virgin or reground and, if reground, the specification for the maximum allowable regrind.

-Materials that may be re-sterilized by the same or alternative methods shall be tested after treatment by the multiple sterilizations.
+Materials that may be re-sterilized by the same or alternative methods should be tested after treatment by the multiple sterilizations.

-For example, a material that is sterilized by radiation and re-sterilized by ethylene oxide shall be tested after a) irradiation and b) irradiation plus ethylene oxide.
+For example, a material that is sterilized by radiation and re-sterilized by ethylene oxide should be tested after a) irradiation and b) irradiation plus ethylene oxide.